 Television telecasts in general and the arrival of satellite television took cricket to the smallest and remotest corners of India.
 People could watch a cricket match from all over the world 24/7, and children started to learn cricket from the small screen.
 Think about it, millions of small Indian children imitating the moves of cricketers.
 After a bit of practice they had at home or at the Chai shop or wherever TV was available, they grabbed a bat.
 Satellite TV was the point cricket was officially out of the big cities exclusivity- it was then, out in the open….

 Cricketers become national heroes they have become a gharwale (part of the family) in every home in India.
 Companies started to sign them up for huge commercial contracts.
 India as a nation went through major changes in the eighties.
-India stated to switch her look towards western economic models and gradually leave the eastern (socialist) principles.
+India started to switch her look towards western economic models and gradually leave the eastern (socialist) principles.
 These changes reflected immediately in cricket.
-Big money started to flow all over to the pockets of players, businessmen, bookies etc.
+Big money started to flow all over to the pockets of players, businessmen, bookies, etc.

 It was time now to move into a new era, a shiny era into the Tendulkar era!
 A fast mover, confident in nature, capable of doing everything on the pitch, this was the ultimate cricketer.
 Sachin Tendulkar is still considered to be one of the best batsmen in the history of the game.
-This is not the place to cover Sachin Tendulkar records because we simply won’t get out of it… what we will say is that Sachin Tendulkar’s effect on Indian cricket gave a serious boost to the sport.
+This is not the place to cover Sachin Tendulkar’s records because we simply won’t get out of it… what we will say is that Sachin Tendulkar’s effect on Indian cricket gave a serious boost to the sport.

 India was ready now to the Fast n’ furious era – IPL ( Indian Primer league)

 Indian premier league IPL (2008) the greatest turning point with 500,000,000 pounds investment.
 It is the place where Bollywood charisma got all over cricket.
-Cheerleaders in short skirts, Bollywood sound tracks of the latest movies in the background…all of this meant some really crazy audience cheering.
-IPL is definitely a premium cricket product.
+Cheerleaders in short skirts, Bollywood soundtracks of the latest movies in the background…all of this meant some crazy audience cheering.
+IPL is a premium cricket product.
 City teams on the shelves for an auction.
 BIG money came in – Pure Festival for investors.
 If your pocket is deep enough you could easily get yourself a team.
 Shah Rukh Khan, for example, the Mega Bollywood star got himself Kolkata Knight Riders (which won the 2012 edition of the IPL).

 Some of the old generation cricketers folks find this new format of cricket kind of vulgar but 3 hours of celebration is what we are talking about when we say Tamasha so the IPL is the Maha tamasha ( the biggest entertainment possible).
 An electric atmosphere where the fans go completely crazy!!!!
 This is primetime entertainment.
-This is the most contagious version cricket could possibly be.
+This is the most contagious version cricket could be.
 Everybody, man or woman, is into it.
-During the IPL season the whole family gathers around the TV to watch this “sin” at home.
+During the IPL season, the whole family gathers around the TV to watch this “sin” at home.
 Oh yeah, they aren’t talking about Yoga trying to come up with new interpretation to Patanjali’s Yoga Sutra….my guess is that they’ll watch IPL show time!!